 - In a small bowl, mix together the apple cider vinegar and unsweetened plant-based milk.
 Set aside and allow the milk to curdle. *This is used as a replacement for buttermilk.

-- If using oat flour, place the oats in a blender and blend until the oats are fine like flour.
+- Place the oats in a blender and blend until the oats are fine like flour.
 You can blend the oats in a food processor, but they will likely remain more coarse and add more texture to your bread.

 - Pour the flour into a bowl.
 Add the cinnamon, baking soda, and baking powder.
 Stir the mixture and set aside.